Vyral/base-template/_posts/2020-05-29-sold-in-5-days-11000-over-list-price.md

   - Home Seller Tips
 excerpt: >-
-  Wow, this is such a special home with so much to offer, I am so glad we got it sold for the owners in 5 days over list price!
+  Wow, this is such a special home with so much to offer, I am so glad we got it sold in 5 days for $11,000 over list price!
 enclosure:
 pullquote:
 enclosure_type: video/mp4